GZC955/DAA_Proyecto6_GZC_A22/README.md

 # DAA_Proyecto6_GZC_A22
-Fruchterman y Reigold (1991).
-Algorithm to display a Graph
+Fruchterman y Reigold.py  Algorithm to display a Graph with pygame

+The algorithm is still in progress